anuragkumarbioinfo/BioToolBox/README.md

 This script is able to solve the issue of non-matching atoms during MD Simulations of protein-ligand system in GROMACS for small moleucles/ligands.

 Most of topologies (itp files) and gromacs coordinates(gro files) for these ligands ar either obtained from PRODRG Server or ATB Server.
-These gro files are little optimized to generate topolgies and thus atom numbers, atom names and atomic coordinates are rearranged than required.
+These gro files are little optimized to generate topolgies and thus atom numbers, atom names and atomic coordinates are rearranged.
+So, script can resolve such issue.

 Mandatory: